richierip/Dynamic-Witcher-Wallpaper/README.md

 # Dynamic Witcher Wallpaper with Lively

-This project provides an image and a background photo that can be used to make an animated wallpaper that goes through a full day/night cycle using the Lively Wallpaper app for Windows.
+This project provides an image and a background photo that can be used to make an animated desktop wallpaper that goes through a full day/night cycle using the Lively Wallpaper app for Windows.

 ![alt text](https://github.com/richierip/Dynamic-Witcher-Wallpaper/blob/main/witchercapture.gif?raw=true)